GimpTutorial/3-Animated-Sprites/README.md

 + Converting JPG to PNG is great if you need to edit
 + If you are having an issue with PNGs
 + If the target destination needs it in another format

+### 19 Implementing A Sprite Sheet In Unity
++ Quick test that our sprite sheet works in a Game Engine
+####OPTIONAL
++ This lecture is all about testing straight away.
++ If you don’t have unity, this lecture will show you that the sprite sheet we have made works as we expect it to.
++ If you do have unity feel free to follow along